 Pride And Prejudice by Jane Austen

 I’ve had a long and fraught relationship with Pride And Prejudice.
 The first time I picked it up, I think I was in high-school, and I abandoned it about 30 pages in.
 Between then and now, I can recall at least five additional attempts, all of which ended much the same way.
 It’s only very recently that I’ve managed to finish the whole thing, and I have no idea why I put it off for so long, or why I struggled so much with it!
 It was wonderful!
 I really enjoyed it, and found the love story really comfortingly familiar, full of what we now recognise as archetypes of English literature.
 I wish I’d copped onto myself sooner and just forced myself to persist with it, because it has informed a lot of my reading and critical analysis ever since.
-Read my full review here.
+Read my full review of Pride And Prejudice here.

 Fahrenheit 451 – Ray Bradbury

 Fahrenheit 451 is another one I wish I’d got to in high-school, back when I first started getting interest in politics, government, power, surveillance, and control.
 It probably would have felt like a revelation back then, especially if I’d read it alongside my now-all-time-favourite Nineteen Eighty-Four.
 I know a lot of teenagers are forced to read Fahrenheit 451 for English classes, but somehow I escaped that particular rite of passage, and as such I didn’t come to it until very recently.
 It really didn’t evoke any strong feelings from me, aside from a sense of let-down after hearing it hyped up for so long.
 I felt very similarly upon my first reading of Lord Of The Flies.
-Read my full review here.
+Read my full review of Fahrenheit 451 here.

 David Copperfield by Charles Dickens

 My reason for this one is a little self-indulgent, but I couldn’t put this post together without including it (forgive me!): I dearly wish I’d read David Copperfield, or any other Dickens, while my grandfather was alive.
 He was a huge fan of Dickens, he worshipped every word the man wrote, and even though I wouldn’t have got as much out of it personally had I read it back then, I would have loved the opportunity to talk it over with him.
 We had many long, wonderful conversation about other books and literature in general, and even though he never outright pressured me to pick up anything from Dickens, I know he would have loved to share his thoughts with me.
 So, here’s my heartfelt suggestion for all of you: if an older person in your life has a favourite book, read it now so you can discuss it with them, and share that memory, before they pass on!
-Read my full review here.
+Read my full review of David Copperfield here.

 Gentlemen Prefer Blondes by Anita Loos

 Here’s another book I shamelessly plug at any opportunity: Gentlemen Prefer Blondes.
 I wish I’d read it sooner so I could have brought it up in every god-awful conversation I’ve ever had about The Great Gatsby.
 I’ve listened to so many people opine about Fitzgerald’s supposed genius, and spent hours of my life I’ll never get back hearing all about how he definitively captured life in the Jazz Age.
 Ugh!
 Had I read Gentlemen Prefer Blondes sooner, I would have had a counterpoint ready to offer.
 It’s a far superior book, and as far as I’m concerned it should be required reading on at least the same scale as stinkin’ Gatsby.
 This is another one I’ll be recommending with my dying breath.
-Read my full review here.
+Read my full review of Gentlemen Prefer Blondes here.

 The White Mouse by Nancy Wake

 The White Mouse was a quiet little book, not one that many readers have heard of, but it’s the autobiography of a truly incredible woman.
 It lives in the shadow of a far longer, more detailed, more “literary” history of her life and exploits, written by Peter Fitzsimons, which is also a great read.
 But for me, nothing quite compares to reading someone’s story in their own words, even if they’re not a naturally talented writer.
 I wish I’d read The White Mouse while Nancy Wake was still alive, firstly so that she would have received a little royalty cheque from my purchase, but secondly so that I could have had the chance to lobby the Australian government on her behalf to pay her the pension I feel she was well and truly owed by our country.
 That said, I feel lucky to have read it at all.
-Read my full review here.
+Read my full review of The White Mouse here.